WordPress/hosting-handbook/server-environment.md

 PHP is a programming language on which WordPress code is based.
 This language runs on the server and it is important to keep it up to date, both for security and functionality.

-WordPress supports many versions of PHP, some already obsolete, but always all that are supported and maintained.
+WordPress supports many versions of PHP, some even obsolete, but as a general rule you should use only those with security or stable support.

 Officially the WordPress core supports from PHP 7.0 to PHP 7.4.
 However, not all themes or plugins are supported.